rsullivan00/blog/_posts/2019-11-27-apollo-jsonapi.markdown

 ```

 <!-- TODO: Add more about the JSON -> GraphQL conversion here -->
-This this conversion is possible because JSON API implements some of the ideas of
+This this conversion is possible because JSON API implements some of the same
-GraphQL, though in a RESTful format.
+ideas as GraphQL, though in a RESTful format.
 Namely, JSON API specifies formats for
 resource relationships, and provides an interface to return related resources in
 a single query.
 Adding the `include` parameter tells the server to return
 resources traversing relationship information.